AL2050/website/_drafts/A-NAND-Gate-Created-Using-Analogue-Circuitry.markdown

 <!--Explain what is involved if we used an AC voltage source.
 Why don't we need it?
 What do general-purpose computers use?
 AC?-->

-## Idea and motivation
+## The Interface between the Analogue and Digital worlds
 We have analogue devices and then we have digital devices.
 An analogue system transmits continuous information, and in the case of an electronic system, a continuous signal.
 Digital systems, on the other hand, are configured to transmit and recieve signals that have a discrete number of states.

+This is typically achieve through an electronic device known as an Analogue-to-Digital Converter (ADC), which defines a set of discrete states.
+The analogue waves passing through an ADC is rounded either up or down depending on its value at a specific point.

 {:refdef: style="text-align: center;"}
 ![continuous](https://al2050.github.io/personal-website/assets/cont.png)
 {:refdef}

 {:refdef: style="text-align: center;"}
-Figure #: You can imagine a continuous signal as being perfectly smooth.
-There are no steps or jumps throughout its transmission.
+Figure 1: *You can imagine a continuous signal as being perfectly smooth.
+There are no steps or jumps throughout its transmission.*
 {:refdef}

 {:refdef: style="text-align: center;"}